Middle East Technical University: METU library

-The METU main library has one of the largest collections in Turkey, containing over 500,000 books classified according to the Library of Congress Classification (LCC) scheme.
+The METU Main Library has one of the largest collections in Turkey, containing over 500,000 books classified according to the Library of Congress Classification (LCC) scheme.
 The library subscribes to 1,500 print journals (170,270 volumes) and it provides access to 76,671 electronic journals, 587,493 electronic books, and 66 electronic reference sources.
 The library collections also hold over 1,780 book and serial CDs, 1,300 doctoral dissertations and 11,600 masters theses.
 Abstracts for doctoral dissertations and some master theses from North American colleges and universities and some accredited international universities are also provided, starting from 1861, with full texts available from the year 1997.
 The library's collections are predominantly in English, but there are also items in Turkish, German, and French.
+The library also has an exhibition space named after Furuzan Olşen.
+The exhibition space is approximately 100 m2 located at the entrance of the library.
+It hosts exhibitions, talks, and other cultural events, and is open to visitors during the library's regular opening hours.

 Campuses

 Ankara campus

 METU main campus in Ankara, used by the university since 1963, is the first university campus of Turkey.
 It is situated about 10 km west of central Ankara and encompasses an area of 11,100 acre, of which 7,500 acre constitute the METU Forest.
 The campus grounds was transformed into a forest with the continuing help of students and volunteers since the foundation of the university.
-The creation of this distinctive campus with its forest was spearheaded by the METU rector from 1961 to 1969, Kemal Kurdas.
+The creation of this distinctive campus with its forest was spearheaded by the METU rector from 1961 to 1969, Kemal Kurdaş.

 Lake Eymir near Gölbaşı, located 15 kilometers from the academic portion of the campus, is used by the students and faculty for rowing and recreational activities.
 The campus is accessible by several types of public transport, and the construction of METU subway station of the Ankara Metro on the main entrance to the campus (gate A1) was completed in 2014.